Galileo-dev/land-rs/docs/chapters/problem_analysis.typ

 = Problem Analysis
+Here we will break down @apdg into its core challenges: highly non-linear dynamics (e.g. gravity, drag thrust limits), free-final-time optimisation, glide-slope and targeting constraints, and the minimal margin for error due to the irreversible nature of rocket landings.
+We also investigate environmental factors such as wind, communication blackouts, reentry heating and hardware limitations such as a minimum thrust.

 The problem is a rocket plummeting through the atmosphere and landing on a specific target.
 We can only use the rocket's throttleable rocket engine to declerate and manoeuvre the rocket to a specific landing target and speed.
 During descent, the rocket is subject to several non-linear constraints such as aerodynamic drag, finite fuel and an unspecified flight time @Szmuk2016.